srobinson0586/ttg-basic/1-python-programming/README.md

 -   **Python is Object-Oriented** − Python supports Object-Oriented style or technique of programming that encapsulates code within objects.
 -   **Python is a Beginner's Language** − Python is a great language for the beginner-level programmers and supports the development of a wide range of applications from simple text processing to WWW browsers to games.

-If you would like more guidance on what the above paragraph really means, and really anything taught in the entire JQR, YouTube videos are highly recommended.
+If you would like more guidance on what the above paragraph really means, and really anything taught in the entire TTG-B, YouTube videos are highly recommended.
 If you don't understand it, Google it.
 Below are two recommendations for inch-deep, mile-wide intros to python:
 - [Python explained in 2 Minutes](https://youtu.be/QoIRX37VZpo)
 - [Python in 100 Seconds](https://www.youtube.com/watch?v=x7X9w_GIm1s)